Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception or risky habit What goes wrong Better approach

-“If the wall is 80 inches, it fits.”
+"If the wall is 80 inches, it fits."
 Arms, side tables, and walkways get squeezed.
-Plan a full footprint and a clear traffic lane.
+Plan the full footprint and keep a clear traffic lane.

-“Deeper seats are always more comfortable.”
-Legs lose support; pressure builds behind the knees.
-Choose seat depth that matches the shortest regular user.
+"Deeper seats are always more comfortable."
+Shorter users lose support and end up sliding forward.
+Choose seat depth that matches the people who use it most.

-“All 80-inch sofas seat three adults.”
-Seat width varies with arms and cushions.
-Check usable seat width and cushion count.
+"All 80-inch sofas seat three adults."
+Usable seat width changes with arm size and cushion layout.
+Check seat width and cushion count, not just overall width.

 Measure the Full Footprint and Traffic Flow

-An 80-inch sofa is usually “medium,” but depth is what steals floor space.
-Start by taping an 80-inch line on the wall, then add the listed overall depth and the angle you’ll actually use it at (reclined loungers often push the front edge farther into the room).
-Walk your normal routes: front door to kitchen, sofa to TV, sofa to hallway.
-If you keep pivoting sideways, the sofa is too large for the layout even if the math works.
+An 80-inch sofa usually falls into the middle of the size range, but overall depth is often what steals floor space.
+Tape an 80-inch line on the wall, add the listed overall depth, then check the angle you'll actually use it at.
+Walk your normal routes: front door to kitchen, sofa to TV, and sofa to hallway.
+If you keep turning sideways to get by, the sofa is too large for the layout even if it technically fits.
+That is often the point where a small-space sofa makes more sense.

 Choose Comfort Dimensions That Fit Your Bodies